 Why Does CPU Matter for Gaming?

 A few decades ago, the CPU speed was the only thing that mattered.
-It was all about getting the higher clock speed because it would make a computer faster.
+It was all about getting a higher clock speed because it would make a computer faster.
 But these days, that’s no longer the case.
 Here’s why you shouldn’t worry about your CPU speed as much.
 Does CPU Matter for Gaming?
 This article is all about that.

 1. Does CPU matter for gaming?